momen-said/Financial-Inclusion-Survey-Analysis/README.md

 Uploading Financial Inclusion Survey - Globally.mp4…

-# in conclusion, we can say that some parts in the world need to be more covered with the banking services, and also we can say sub-Saharan Africa can be an excellent new market for the banking sector globally to expand in
+# in conclusion, we can say that some parts in the world need to be more covered with the banking services, and also we can say sub-Saharan Africa can be an excellent new market for the banking sector globally to expand in.

-## and finally, the excel sheet used and the power BI file can be found here: https://drive.google.com/drive/folders/1dlzqy0U1AlZ4nnqHR3F56upsvpMgcu7Y?usp=sharing
+And finally, the excel sheet used and the power BI file can be found here: https://drive.google.com/drive/folders/1dlzqy0U1AlZ4nnqHR3F56upsvpMgcu7Y?usp=sharing